Charles Raymond Gurney: Legacy

 Gurney's skeleton was finally removed from the plane on 16 August 1943, close to Okayaula Village.
 It was temporarily buried in grave no. 1A of the Allied Section at USAF Cemetery #1 on Kiriwina Island (in Milne Bay) at 2pm on 18 August 1943.

 Gurney was later reinterred in grave A3.D.14 of the Port Moresby Bomana War Cemetery.

-On 11 June 1942, in the King's Birthday Honours, Gurney was posthumously awarded the Air Force Cross (AFC) for "outstanding ability on seaward reconnaissances".
+On 11 June 1942, in the King's Birthday Honours, Gurney was posthumously awarded the Air Force Cross for "outstanding ability on seaward reconnaissances".

 On 14 September 1942, No. 1 Strip (Fall River) at Milne Bay was officially renamed "Gurney Field" in his honour.
 This airfield has since become Gurney Airport.

 Gurney Street in Townsville, Australia, adjacent to RAAF Townsville where Gurney was based as CO of 33 Squadron, is named after him.